ihonen/computer-engineering-resources/README.md

 - I have read and had a particularly satisfying learning experience with **or**
 - I haven't read but I plan to read and expect to learn a lot

 This collection does **not** even attempt to be an all-encompassing list of books computer engineering students should read - it is simply a collection of books for intermediate/advanced students that I happened to think are worth a mention.
+Some of the books also serve as course textbooks at Tampere University.

 ## Books